iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/means_testing.rst

 | The table below gives an overview of all tangible and intangible assets which are considered when performing means for several transfers.
 A cross indicates that the asset class is not considered and, hence, deducted from the overall assets of a household.

 | This documentation shall help to understand the composition of the :ref:`basic input variable <input_variables>` 'vermögen_bedürft_hh'.
-Despite small differences over the transfers we decided, for now, to require only one wealth variable as input and use it for all transfers.
+Despite small differences over the transfers, we decided, for now, to require only one wealth variable as input and use it for all transfers.

 .. note::
    | ALGII = Grundsicherung für Arbeitslose